aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/handlerepeatedspaces/_index.md

 ```

-Converts sequences of two or more consecutive regular spaces by preserving the first space as a regular space character and replacing all subsequent spaces with non-breaking space entities (   ).
+Converts sequences of two or more consecutive regular spaces by preserving the first space as a regular space character and replacing all subsequent spaces with non-breaking space entities NBSP.